strvcom/eslint-config-javascript/README.md

 These rules are intended to be used independently on platform.
 However, you should still consider including rules for your environment if you really care about high-quality JavaScript.

-## Usage

-### Installation

-This package can be installed via npm using Github-URL:

-`npm install --save-dev strvcom/js-coding-standards`

-> Note that the package will be installed as `eslint-config-javascript`, because that's what the package's name is.

-### Configuration

-Once the ruleset is installed, you must create your own *.eslintrc* configuration file in your project's root and include those rulesets that you want to use.
-See the [examples](examples) directory for, well... examples.

 ## Status

 - **standard:** Finished